bitrise-io/devcenter/_articles/en/getting-started/connecting-apple-dev-account.md

 Connect your Apple Developer account to Bitrise if:

-* You want to use our **iOS Auto Provision** Step to [manage provisioning profiles for an iOS application](https://devcenter.bitrise.io/code-signing/ios-code-signing/ios-auto-provisioning/).
+* You want to use one of our **iOS Auto Provision** Step to [manage provisioning profiles for an iOS application](https://devcenter.bitrise.io/code-signing/ios-code-signing/ios-auto-provisioning/).
+The **iOS Auto Provision with Apple ID** Step requires you to connect your Apple Developer account to Bitrise, while the **iOS Auto Provision with App Store Connect API** Step does not need any account connection or 2FA.
-* You want to upload your app to the App Store, using either our [**_fastlane_**](https://www.bitrise.io/integrations/steps/fastlane) or [**Deploy to iTunes Connect**](https://www.bitrise.io/integrations/steps/deploy-to-itunesconnect-deliver) Steps.
+* You want to upload your app to the App Store, using either our **_fastlane_** or **Deploy to iTunes Connect** Steps.
-* You want to upload metadata, screenshots, or other artifacts using our [**_fastlane_**](https://www.bitrise.io/integrations/steps/fastlane) Step.
+* You want to upload metadata, screenshots, or other artifacts using our **_fastlane_** Step.

-You can authenticate in two ways on Bitrise.
-Use the App Store Connect API (JSON Web Token) solution which is the [official Apple authentication method](https://developer.apple.com/documentation/appstoreconnectapi/generating_tokens_for_api_requests).
-You can also use the deprecated session-based authentication which supports our [**_fastlane_**](https://www.bitrise.io/integrations/steps/fastlane-match) and [**Deploy to Bitrise.io**](https://www.bitrise.io/integrations/steps/deploy-to-bitrise-io) Steps.
+## Which iOS Auto Provision Step to use

+Bitrise has two iOS Auto Provision Steps available in the Step Library:

+* The **iOS Auto Provision with App Store Connect API** Step uses the official [App Store Connect API (JSON Web Token)](https://developer.apple.com/documentation/appstoreconnectapi/generating_tokens_for_api_requests) solution which means that you don’t have to connect your Apple Developer account to Bitrise and 2FA with Apple any more.
+We keep a close eye on any new App Store Connect API features and update our Step accordingly.
+* The **iOS Auto Provision with Apple ID** Step is our deprecated Step which uses session-based authentication, just like the **_fastlane_** and the **Deploy** **to iTunes Connect** Steps.
 The session-based authentication allows Bitrise to reuse your authentication sessions for 30 days so you do not have to manually go through 2FA on every single occasion.
-After 30 days, the authentication expires and you’ll have to log in with your Apple ID and password.
-With JSON Web Token, however, once you connected your account to Bitrise, you will not have to deal with 2FA or re-authenticate after 30 days.
+After 30 days, however, the authentication expires and you’ll have to log in with your Apple ID and password.
+Please note that we do not update the **iOS Auto Provision with Apple ID** Step any more.

 ## Connecting your account